apache/spark/docs/sql-programming-guide.md

 **Major Hive Features**

-* Spark SQL does not currently support inserting to tables using dynamic partitioning.
 * Tables with buckets: bucket is the hash partitioning within a Hive table partition.
 Spark SQL doesn't support buckets yet.